 To contact St. Charles Hospital's Emergency Department, please call (631) 474-6000.

 St. Charles Hospital's record of diagnosing and treating stroke patients is outstanding.
-St. Charles Hospital is the first hospital in Logn Island designated a in New York State Department of Health Primary Stroke Center.
-St. Charles also holds Advanced Certification for Stroke from the Joint Commission.
+St. Charles Hospital is the first hospital in Long Island designated by New York State Department of Health.
+St. Charles also holds Advanced Certification as a Primary Stroke Center from the Joint Commission.
 Every year since 2009, St. Charles Hospital has received an award from the American Heart Association/American Stroke Association for our performance on stroke quality measures.

 St. Charles Hospital's Stroke Center Receives 2018 Stroke Quality Achievement Award

 The American Heart Association Award has recognized St. Charles Hospital's commitment to quality stroke care with a Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award in 2018, and in every year since 2010.

 The American Heart Association Award has recognized St. Charles Hospital's commitment to quality stroke care with a Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award in 2018, and in every year since 2010.Learn More